 What should I bring to my first visit?

 If you have filed an ICBC or WCB claim, you need to provide your claim information.
-If you have an extended health insurance plan, please bring your member ID card.
-We offer direct billing to most insurers including Pacific Blue Cross, Canada Life, Green Shield Canada etc.
+We offer direct billing to most insurers such as Pacific Blue Cross, Sunlife etc. We will usually collect the relevant claim or insurance plan information by sending you a secure online intake form to complete ahead of time.

 What should I wear to physiotherapy?